Routine to ritual- how to create a lasting practice that helps you to shine

 Find the time and place that is right for you.
 A time and place where you can let go and turn inward.
 This is your time for you.

 Or asana and meditation morning, relaxation afternoon, when energy has a natural dip.
 It is really up to you and worth experimenting with.
-In early morning you may have less thoughts in your mind than later in the day.
+In early morning you have less thoughts in your mind than later in the day.

 The 'de-focussing' aspect of yoga nidra/ guided relaxation can be done in the late afternoon to clear stress, or in the evening to help you wind down before bed.

-- Crystals, plants, incense etc, can form part of an altar, add a picture of someone that inspires you, or add something you found in nature, plants, flowers, rocks can represent the earth element.
+- Crystals, plants, incense etc, can form part of an altar, add a picture of someone that inspires you, or add something you found in nature, plants, flowers, rocks can represent the earth element. the feminine creative force.
 A special picture that has meaning for you.
 A candle flame can represent the inner light, your life force or divinity, or the fire element.
 It can be kept as simple or as elaborate as you care to make it.

 Lighting incense clears the energy and the simple act of lighting a candle lets your body and nervous system know that it's time to relax.